fastlane/docs/docs/advanced.md

 capturing command output.
 The entire output will be captured after the command returns.

-If the command to be executed is not found, `Errro::ENOENT` is raised.
+If the command to be executed is not found, `Errno::ENOENT` is raised.

 ### Using the sh action